Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Format Dependence Validation Protocol

-\paragraph{Test 3a: Error classification.} All 32 cases where models answered correctly in MC but incorrectly in OE were classified.
-Every error (100\%) was a confidently wrong answer; zero were refusals or partial responses.
+\paragraph{Test 3a: Error classification.} We classified all 32 cases where models answered correctly in MC but incorrectly in OE.
+Every error was a confidently wrong answer (100\%); zero were refusals or partial responses.
 Refusal rate: 0\% (threshold: ${>}30\%$).
 A sub-classification found that 5/32 errors (15.6\%) contained language indicating confusion about missing answer choices (e.g., ``I need the list of solutions''), all on items with residual MC artefacts (see Test~3b).

 For example, on a professional medicine item (\texttt{exp4\_mmlu\_0002}), DeepSeek selected the correct MC answer (D: recommend weight loss) but in OE format confidently stated ``order plain radiographs of the lumbar spine,'' a genuine clinical reasoning failure when MC recognition cues are absent.